ViiV Healthcare announces US FDA approval for Juluca®

 WARNINGS AND PRECAUTIONS

-- Severe skin and hypersensitivity reactions characterised by rash, constitutional findings, and sometimes organ dysfunction, including liver injury, have been reported with the individual components.
+- Severe skin and hypersensitivity reactions characterized by rash, constitutional findings, and sometimes organ dysfunction, including liver injury, have been reported with the individual components.
 Discontinue JULUCA immediately if signs or symptoms of severe skin or hypersensitivity reactions develop, as a delay in stopping treatment may result in a life-threatening reaction.

 - Hepatotoxicity has been reported in patients receiving a dolutegravir- or rilpivirine-containing regimen.
 Monitoring for hepatotoxicity is recommended.